makopov/NFL-Tracker/README.md

 I wrote the script to harvest the tweets in Python, this was my third python script I have ever written, so its practice.

+This repo will slowly be updated as I have time to work on it.

 Suggestions, improvements, comments welcome.

 ### Files ###